-22 UoN students sent to France in October 2019 as English Language Assistants pose for a photo with French President Emmanuel Macron on March 14, 2019 during his visit to the University of Nairobi he Office of the Dean of Students, is fully engaged in the task of helping to transform the university environment into one in which gifted and deserving students with disability will have an equal opportunity to acquire an education and as much as possible participate in the various aspects of university life.
-This includes facilitating access to university buildings, providing services, awareness activities and advocating for accommodating university policies and procedures.
-The following support services are offered by the University;
+22 UoN students sent to France in October 2019 as English Language Assistants pose for a photo with French President Emmanuel Macron on March 14, 2019 during his visit to the University of Nairobi he Office of the Dean of Students, is fully engaged in the task of steering the transformation of the University environment into one in which gifted and deserving students with disability will have an equal opportunity to acquire higher education and as much as possible participate in the various aspects of University life.
+This includes facilitating enhanced access to University Facilities, providing disability support services, creating disability awareness and advocating for disability inclusive University Policies and procedures.
+The following disability support services are offered by the University;

+Student Life

-Student Life Towards a Disability priendly Control of the state of
+Towards a

+Disability

+Friendly

+Invironment

-- 1. Advocacy and /or advice on issues related to disability - 2.
+- 1. Advocacy and /or advice on issues disability concerns. - 2.
 Suitable accommodation for students with disability - 3.
-Provision of disability aids such as hearing aids - 4.
-Repair and maintenance of mobility, visual and auditory aids - 5.
-Sign language training and interpretation services for the hearing impaired - 6.
-Braille services and printed material in alternative formats for the visually impaired - 7.
+Facilitate provision of assistive devices such as hearing aids - 4.
+Facilitate and refer Students with disabilities for repair and maintenance of mobility, visual and auditory aids. - 5.
+Provide Kenya Sign language Interpretation services to deaf students and in University Public events - 6.
+Facilitate provision of braille services and printed materials in alternative formats. - 7.
 Consultative and counseling support for students with disabilities - 8.
 Transport within and outside of the University for students with physical disabilities.

-Our mission is to provide an enabling environment for students with disabilities so that they can successfully complete their studies and become productive members of the society.
+We work towards providing an enabling environment for students with disabilities so that they can be admitted, begin and successfully complete their studies and become productive members of the Society.

-One of the critical aspects of the educational landscape is accessibility.
-The United Convention on the Rights of Persons with Disabilities and the Kenya Persons with Disability Act 2003 requires institutions of higher learning to provide equitable access to educational opportunities for students with disabilities.
-Major types of disabilities may include but are not limited to physical/mobility, vision, Deafness and difficulty hearing and albinism.
+Accessibility is one of the critical aspects of the educational landscape.
+The United Nations Convention on the Rights of Persons with Disabilities and the Persons with Disabilities Act of 2003 require institutions of higher learning to provide equitable access to educational opportunities for students with disabilities.
+Major types of disabilities may include but are not limited to Physical/mobility, Visual, Hearing, Intellectual, albinism and Psychosocial disabilities.

-The University of Nairobi has for long a long time been at the forefront in providing reasonable accommodation services to students with disabilities.
+The University of Nairobi has been at the forefront in providing reasonable accommodation to students with disabilities.
 This has seen an influx of students with disability enrolled in various degree programs in the recent past.
-The Office of the Dean of Students has been providing disability support services "on as-needed basis".
+The Office of the Dean of Students has been providing disability support services "on a needs basis ".

-In an effort to improve disability services, the Office of the Dean of Students held two major awareness workshops for the entire University of Nairobi Management in 2002 and 2004.
-At the time, enrolment of students with disabilities was approximately twenty-five (25).
-Over the years, the University of Nairobi has received enrollment of more students with disabilities.
-However, in order to make the University as a one-stop-shop for any student with a disability, the University has developed a Disability Mainstreaming Policy aimed at addressing all the challenges and maximizing on opportunities present for students with disability.
+In an effort to provide disability support services, the Office of the Dean of Students has engaged in continuous awareness and sensitization on disability within the University Community.
+Over the years, the University of Nairobi has seen an increase in enrollment of students with disabilities.
+However, in order to make the University more welcoming and conducive to all students with disability, the University recently developed a Disability Policy aimed at ensuring more equal opportunities in learning and all aspects of University life for students with disability.

-Current activities
+Current activities:

-The disability section's main concern is making the University of Nairobi's learning environment conducive for persons with disabilities.
+The Disability Liaison Office works towards making the University of Nairobi's learning environment conducive for persons with disabilities.
 To this end, the following activities are currently being implemented; -